Editorial Standards

 Senior Move Guide publishes general informational content.
 We do not provide legal advice, financial advice, or medical advice.
 Where a topic requires professional guidance, such as Medicaid eligibility, estate planning, or medical decision-making, we say so explicitly and recommend consulting a licensed professional.

 We do not publish content in exchange for payment.
-Advertisers and featured listing customers have no influence over our editorial content.
+Any future advertisers, sponsors, or affiliate partners will have no influence over our editorial content.

 Corrections policy